Macro that types text when I press Ctrl+F12

 1. Create new toolbar.
 Click the small arrow beside the New button, then click New Toolbar, and type a name.

 2. Define trigger.
 In the Properties dialog, select Window, Active.
-Drag the "Drag" picture and drop onto the Notepad window.
+Drag the "Drag" tool and drop onto the Notepad window.
 Delete document name (e.g., if the window name is "Untitled - Notepad", leave only " - Notepad").

 3. Add buttons.
 All the same as with popup menus (see the above example).